 Stage 4: External peer review

-We will seek comments from external referees.
+We will seek comments from external expert referees, which will include members of the Trust’s Peer Review College.
 Selected unattributed referee comments will be fed back to you before interview.

 Stage 5: Interview